Preschool science activities and ideas are perfect to light up your child's interest.

 Plus you can get a free e-book of our top ten science experiments that won't let you down!

 Homeschool science builds on your child's natural curiosity and sense of wonder which forms the basis of all scientific knowledge.

-Here's my TOP THREE science activities for preschoolers, though there are many more ideas throughout this site.
+Here's my TOP FOUR science activities for preschoolers, though there are many more ideas throughout this site.

 You'll find free printable sheets of instructions to go with them.

 At the bottom of the page there's a link to my homeschool science Pinterest page where I've linked to some of the best blog ideas on the web.

 Take a sealed cardboard box and make a hole just big enough for a preschoolers hand to go in it.
 You can add extra preschool science fun to this homeschooling activity by getting your preschoolers to wear a blindfold as they feel for the objects.

 The aim of this home school activity is to get your preschoolers to describe the object before they pull it out.
 What does it feel like?
 Is it tickly or smooth?
 (Which is a great way to gently introduce some preschool vocabulary activities.)

 You can add lots of preschool science activities into this homeschool idea as you work out what the object is and why it looks the way it does.

 If you're worried about not knowing enough to teach science, as many homeschooling parents fear, I can assure you that actually science is easier to teach at home than at school.